Strategic Network Grants

 - its success in training HQP;

-- the generation and transfer of new knowledge/technology to Canadian-based organizations; and
+- the generation and transfer of new knowledge/technology to Canadian-based organizations;

 - how these organizations, in turn, have generated wealth, created employment and/or influenced Canadian public policy in areas of strategic importance.

-- a Personal Data Form (Form 100) for the applicant and theme leaders (maximum of eight Forms 100); and
+- For both Categories A and B - a Personal Data Form (Form 100) for the applicant and theme leaders (maximum of eight Forms 100); and

 You can prepare an Application for a Grant (Form 101, pages 1 and 2) using the electronic submission system, but you must print it out and mail two copies of the paper version, along with an electronic copy (e.g., on a USB key, Compact Disc, etc.) of the preliminary application.
 Preliminary applications cannot be submitted on-line.
 All preliminary applications must follow the NSERC On-line Presentation and Attachment Standards.